nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 3. Finding modules while not at home page

+    1. Prerequisites: Must not be at the home page.

+    2. Test case: `find-module CS2103T`<br>
        Expected:
        * Module list remains the same.
        * Command box remains the same.
        * Error details shown in the status message.

 ### Listing all modules